 - the welfare of any minor children from the marriage

-- standard of living enjoyed during the marriage
+- the standard of living of the parties during the marriage

 - the age of the parties and the duration of the marriage

 - any physical or mental disability of either of the parties

 - contributions that each party may have made to the marriage, either financially or by looking after the house and or caring for the family